 If the department considers its future water market activities may have an unavoidable market impact, we may choose to make a public water trade announcement before a market trade activity.
 If this happens, the announcement will be posted in this section.
 We regularly update our water market trade reporting section below with completed trade information.

 The department performs administrative trades to move account water to where it is needed.
 This can involve transfers of allocation from below to above a trade restriction, such as the Barmah Choke, and this creates a market opportunity to trade in the other direction.
 A trade of this nature is called a ‘back trade’.

-Administrative trades to upstream accounts are also possible late in the water year to ensure allocation can be carried over to the next water year.
+There is potential for back trades to take place at any time throughout the year, however they are more likely late in the water year to ensure allocation can be carried over to the next water year.

 Water market trade reporting

 The volume of water traded by the NSW Environmental Water Holder varies between years – it depends on environmental water demand and the value of water on the market.
 Our water use costs are highest when market prices are moderate to low.

 The graph 'Total volume sold and purchased (all valleys)' shows our past trading volumes for both the sale and purchase of water.
 The graph does not include 'supplementary' water – below dam tributary flows that cannot be captured into storage.